Tooth Extractions in New Jersey

 Normal tooth decay can often be treated with a simple filling.
 However, if the decay has progressed to the tooth’s root or if the tooth has become infected, a root canal treatment may be necessary.
 If the root canal is unsuccessful or the tooth infection has spread farther, extractions and dental implants may be recommended to prevent further damage.

 A permanent tooth is damaged or fractured beyond repair.

-Typically, a chipped, cracked, or fractured tooth can be repaired with a sealant or a crown.
+Typically, a chipped, cracked, or fractured tooth can be repaired with a sealant or ceramic dental crown.
 However, tooth extraction may be the only option if the damage is too extensive to the tooth or the root.

 Gum disease has significantly compromised the tooth’s supporting tissues.

 If plaque and tartar are not removed regularly, they can harden and turn into calculus.
 This will irritate the gums and cause them to become inflamed – a condition known as gingivitis.
 If left untreated, gingivitis can progress to periodontal disease, an infection of the tissue that supports the tooth.
 In advanced stages, this can lead to bone and tooth loss.
 If the tooth cannot be saved, tooth extraction may be necessary to preserve the oral health of the remaining adjacent teeth.

 Wisdom teeth are poorly positioned, impacted, or decayed.

 Wisdom teeth, or third molars, are the last teeth to erupt in the mouth – typically between ages 17 and 25.
 Because they are the last teeth to come in, there is often not enough room in the mouth for them.
 This can cause them to become impacted or trapped beneath the gum tissue.
 Additionally, they are so far back in the mouth that they can be challenging to keep clean and are more susceptible to decay.
 If they are not causing any problems, we may just monitor them.
 However, tooth extraction may be recommended if they are impacted or decayed.